 The second album, Don't Cry Wolf (1987), saw another star develop in the form of Wailin' Jay Morgan replacing Coury who had left to join Cinderella.
 After sometime D'Priest got the attention of 'Noise' executives at a seminar in Los Angeles, then proceeded to recruit a whole new line-up featuring Sean Lewis to replace Gray on guitar, Alan Krigger (ex-Giuffra; drums) to replace temporary member Tim Yasui who in turn had replaced Morgan, and Vince Gilbert on keyboards.
 London finally got to make a name for themselves with their bad attitude rock on Playa Del Rock in 1990.
 The disc got rave reviews, especially for the ballad Miss You.
 London had finally paid their dues in the music world and had now started to get recognition but they surprisingly up and quit very suddenly, most likely fed up that their membership dues were so high.

-Footnote: Do not confuse this band with a UK punk band by the same name.
+Footnote: Do not confuse this band with a UK punk rock band by the same name.

 See Less... ⏫